kokouaserge/ai-patterns/docs/patterns/compose.md

 ## Overview

-The compose pattern allows you to combine multiple resilience patterns into a single, reusable function.
-You can compose patterns either by **nesting them directly** (recommended for simple cases) or using **middleware composition** (for complex workflows).
+The compose pattern allows you to combine multiple resilience patterns into a single, reusable function by **nesting them directly** for clear and explicit control flow.

 ### Key Features

 - **Direct pattern composition** - Nest patterns together for clear control flow
-- **Middleware composition** - Functional composition for advanced workflows
 - **Type-safe** - Full TypeScript support with generics
-- **Right-to-left composition** - Mathematical function composition style
-- **Lifecycle hooks** - Monitor composition execution
+- **Composable** - Patterns work together seamlessly
+- **Observable** - Built-in lifecycle callbacks for monitoring

 ### Use Cases